ra559/cis106/_labs/lab6.md

 ## Question 3 | Using the [] Wildcard

+1. List all the files that start with an uppercase letter
+2. List all the files that start with an uppercase letter or a number
+3. List all the files that have a number in the file name
+4. List all the files that start with a lowercase later and have a number before the file extension.

 **Take a screenshot of your terminal showing all the commands that you used to complete this question.**